sk8ermeb/coinbaseperptradingbot/README.md

 Open a browser and go 127.0.0.1:8080
 There are some settings in config.txt if you want to have TLS or login

+# No Warrantee
+If you use this code you do so without any warrantee whatsoever.
+I am not liable for anything that goes wrong I am just writing this for myself and if ofer tech people want to see what I have done it is on them.
+I am not checking for edge case bugs or following industry best practices for security.

 # Other Licenses
 ### bootstrap
 https://getbootstrap.com/